Philip Morris clinches Swedish Match after smoking out opposition | Business

 Asked about his future with the company, Dahlgren, who has been its CEO since 2008, said it remained to be seen since there was no formal agreement in place, but added he "enjoyed working at Swedish Match".
 Jefferies analysts said in a note to clients that to secure Elliott's approval, PMI could have potentially promised a special dividend or a seat on its board to the investor.

-PMI and Elliott did not immediately respond to requests for comment on this.
 According to Reuters calculations, Elliott stands to make a profit of over $100 million, or more than a 6.4% return, on its investment.
+PMI and Elliott declined to comment.

 John Hempton, co-founder of Sydney-based Bronte Capital, has also been against the deal, but said on Sunday he would tender his shares if Elliott had done the same.